A measure of intelligence of an approximation of a real number in a given model: Intelligent rational approximations

-Such $\kappa$ (not necessary integers) are called \emph{irrationality measures} of $x$.
-Besides, if $c(x , \kappa)$ can be explicitly computed, then $\kappa$ is called \emph{an effective irrationality measure} of $x$. \\ Much of important transcendental numbers are known not to be Liouville numbers and irrationality measures of them are calculated.
+Such $\kappa$ (not necessarily integers) are called \emph{irrationality measures} of $x$.
+Besides, if $c(x , \kappa)$ can be explicitly computed, then $\kappa$ is called \emph{an effective irrationality measure} of $x$. \\ Many important transcendental numbers have been identified as non-Liouville numbers whose irrationality measures have been computed.
 Among these numbers, we list: $\pi , e , \log{2} , \log{3} , \zeta(3)$ (see \cite[§11.3, pp. 362-386]{bor}, \cite{mar}, \cite{rv}, \cite{sal1}, \cite{sal2}).
 Consequently, for each of these numbers, the set of the measures of intelligence of all its (admissible) rational approximations is bounded.
-In other words (roughly speaking): \begin{leftbar} Each of the numbers $\pi , e , \log{2} , \log{3} , \zeta(3)$ does not have a ``very intelligent'' rational approximation. \end{leftbar}
+In other words (roughly speaking): \begin{leftbar} None of the numbers $\pi , e , \log{2} , \log{3} , \zeta(3)$ admits a ``very intelligent'' rational approximation. \end{leftbar} \end{rmk}